LIVE THE EXPERIENCE

 TastyWines Roadshows – America

-TastyWines Roadshows are itinerant tours (up to 9 towns) or 2 days of tasting with all the local professionals in the wine industry.
+TastyWines Roadshows are itinerant tours (up to 9 towns) or 1 to 2 days of tasting with all the local professionals in the wine industry.
 This concept guarantees:

 attend directly: get around by visiting up to 9 cities in 3 weeks, you will be able to meet more than 2250 professionals from the sector and you will save the price of a full circuit.